 Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize such benefits, the tax attributes available to us as a result of the Reorganization Transactions would be expected to result in tax savings of approximately \$240.8 million.
 We would be required to pay the TRA Parties approximately 85% of such amount, or \$204.6 million, over the 15-year period from the date of the completion of this offering.
-Further, assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, the tax savings associated with all tax attributes described above would aggregate to approximately \$865.7 million over 15 years from the date of the completion of this offering, assuming all future exchanges would occur on the date of this offering.
-Under this scenario, we would be required to pay the TRA Parties approximately 85% of such amount, or \$735.8 million, over the 15-year period from the date of the completion of this offering.
-The actual amounts we will be required to pay may materially differ from these hypothetical amounts, because potential future tax savings that we will actually realize or be deemed to realize, and the Tax Receivable Agreement payments made by us, will be calculated based in part on the market value of our Class A common stock at the time of each exchange of an LLC Unit for a share of Class A common stock and the prevailing applicable federal tax rate (plus the assumed combined state and local tax rate) applicable to us over the life of the Tax Receivable Agreement and will depend on our generating sufficient taxable income to realize the tax benefits that are subject to the Tax Receivable Agreement.
+Further, assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, the tax savings associated with all tax attributes described above would aggregate to approximately \$820.7 million over 15 years from the date of the completion of this offering, based on an assumed IPO price of \$25.00 per share of Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus and assuming all future exchanges would occur on the date of this offering.
+Under this scenario, we would be required to pay the TRA Parties approximately 85% of such amount, or \$697.6 million, over the 15-year period from the date of the completion of this offering.
+Under this scenario, we would be required to pay the TRA Parties approximately 85% of such amount, or \$697.6 million, over the 15-year period from the date of the completion of this offering.
+The actual amounts we will be required to pay may materially differ from these hypothetical amounts, because potential future tax savings that we will actually realize or be deemed to realize, and the Tax Receivable Agreement payments made by us, will be calculated based in part on the market value of our Class A common stock at the time of each exchange of an LLC Unit for a share of Class A common stock and the prevailing applicable federal tax rate (plus the assumed combined state and local tax rate) applicable to us over the life of the Tax Receivable Agreement and will depend on our generating sufficient t